kamilkaminski01/monitoring-system/README.md

 The code repository is hosted on [GitHub](https://github.com/kamilkaminski01/monitoring-system).

-WebSockets are handled by `django-channels` framework.
+WebSockets are handled by the `django-channels` framework.

 ## Running from sources